 The volume of these enquiries has long outnumbered our ability to answer them.
 Many are questions that people could have quickly answered themselves using our website and many could also have been answered by agencies’ privacy officers.

 • Our 0800 number won’t change.
-Instead of being answered by a human, an automated message will give callers a suite of options to choose from.
+On 1 May instead of being answered by a human, an automated message will give callers a suite of options to choose from.

 • We’ve considered accessibility needs in our 0800 options.

-• We’ll direct people to Our Ask Us knowledge base, which has already asked and answered more than 650 popular privacy questions
+• Our Ask Us knowledge base has already asked and answered more than 650 popular privacy questions.
+Search if for popular questions and answers.

-• We will create a new suggestion form so people can tell us about new content they want to see on the website if they can’t find an answer in our knowledge base.
+• We've created a new suggestion form so people can tell us about new content they want to see on the website if they can’t find an answer in our knowledge base.

 We’re not changing how people log privacy complaints; our online complaint form will stay the same.